Process calculus

 In computer science, the process calculi (or process algebras) are a diverse family of related approaches for formally modelling concurrent systems.
-Process calculi provides a tool for high-level descriptions of interactions, communications, and synchronizations between a collection of independent agents or processes.
+Process calculi provide tools for high-level descriptions of interactions, communications, and synchronizations between a collection of independent processes.
 They provide algebraic laws that allow process descriptions to be manipulated and analyzed, and they also permit formal reasoning about equivalences between processes (e.g., using bisimulation).
 Leading examples of process calculi include CSP, CCS, ACP, and LOTOS.
 More recent additions to the family include the π-calculus, the ambient calculus, PEPA, the fusion calculus and the join-calculus.

 Essential features

 While the variety of existing process calculi is very large (including variants that incorporate stochastic behaviour, timing information, and specializations for studying molecular interactions), there are several features that all process calculi have in common: